- Partner Offers

 Victor co-founded Communications Investment Partners Limited (CIP), which in December 2007 acquired Stratos Global Corporation for EUR 620 million.
 Previously he worked at HP, NasTech, Deloitte & Touche, Federal Reserve.

-Victor currently volunteers as President of the American Society of Barcelona, VP of the Ronald McDonald House of Barcelona, Chairman of the Navy League of the United States and is a non-executive director in 7 early stage companies.
+Victor currently volunteers as President of the American Society of Barcelona, leads fund raising for the Donation & Transplant Institute, Chairman of the Navy League of the United States and is a non-executive director in 11 early stage companies.
+Victor also supports various organizations helping to foment Barcelona’s entrepreneurial ecosystem, such as Startup Grind, EU Startup Summit, Tech Stars and Barcelona Startup week.

-Victor holds degrees from Johns Hopkins and the Wharton School of the University of Pennsylvania.
+Victor holds a MSc from Johns Hopkins University and a BBS in Economics from the Wharton School of the University of Pennsylvania.
+Mr. Horcasitas speaks fluently in English, Spanish Catalan and conversational French.